katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ## Download the docker image for CMS open data and start a container

 The first time you start a container, a docker image file gets downloaded from an image registry.
-The CMS open data image is large and it may take some time to download, even as long as 20-30 minutes, depending on the speed of your internet connection.
+The CMS open data image is large (6.6GB) and it may take very long to download, depending on the speed of your internet connection.
 After the download, a container created from that image starts.
-The download needs to be done only once.
+The image download needs to be done only once.
 Afterwards, when starting a container, it will find the downloaded image on your computer, and it will be much faster.

 The containers do not have editors and it is expected that you mount your working directory from the local computer to the container, and use your normal editor for editing the files.
 Note that all your compiling and executing still has to be done *in the Docker container*!